webgme/tutorials/_session4_visualizer/README.md

 To open up the page in debug mode (running locally) go to `http://127.0.0.1:8888/debug.html`.

 To enable the logger (based on [debug](https://github.com/visionmedia/debug)) set the debug property of the localStorage to an inclusive regular expression.
 All logger instances of webgme start with `'gme:'` so in the browser console we type `localStorage.debug = 'gme:*'`.
-For it to have affect we need to refresh the browser.
+For the change to take effect we need to refresh the browser.
-To make sure that we only get the logs from our decorator we're better off using the following setting:
+To make sure that we only get the logs from our decorator, we are better off using the following setting:

 ```javascript
 localStorage.debug = 'gme:FSMSimulator*'